norbert-walter/Windsensor_Yachta/docs/README.md

 ## Wind Sensor Online Flash Tool

 The Online Flash Tool can be used to flash the ESP8266 directly from the browser.
-A USB cable and the Crome or Edge browser are required.
+A USB cable and the Chrome or Edge browser are required.

 Online Flash Tool [https://norbert-walter.github.io/Windsensor_Yachta/flash_tool/esp_flash_tool.html](https://norbert-walter.github.io/Windsensor_Yachta/flash_tool/esp_flash_tool.html)